Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-fragmentation-downlink-header-abort title='Receiver-Abort packet (following an All-1 SCHC Fragment with incorrect RCS).'}

-Class A and Class B or Class C end-devices do not manage retransmissions and timers in the same way.
+Class A and Class B or Class C devices do not manage retransmissions and timers in the same way.

-#### Class A end-devices  {#uplink-class-a}
+#### Class A devices  {#uplink-class-a}

-Class A end-devices can only receive in an RX slot following the transmission of an uplink.
+Class A devices can only receive in an RX slot following the transmission of an uplink.
 Therefore there cannot be a concept of "retransmission timer" for an SCHC gateway.
-The SCHC gateway cannot initiate communication to a Class A end-device.
+The SCHC gateway cannot initiate communication to a Class A device.

 The device replies with an ACK message to every single fragment received from the SCHC gateway (because the window size is 1).
 Following the reception of a